Yandex Cloud

 4. Under Basic parameters:

-• (Optional) Add a cluster description.
+• Optionally, add a cluster description.

-• PRODUCTION: For stable versions of your apps.
+• PRODUCTION: For stable versions of your applications.

 • PRESTABLE: For testing purposes.
-The prestable environment is similar to the production environment and likewise covered by the SLA, but it is the first to get new functionalities, improvements, and bug fixes.
-In the prestable environment, you can test compatibility of new versions with your application.
+The prestable environment is similar to the production environment and likewise covered by an SLA, but it is the first to get new features, improvements, and bug fixes.
+In the prestable environment, you can test new versions for compatibility with your application.

 • Select the DBMS version.